 Luckily, the port is where you’ll find most of the historic sites and top landmarks.

-Like all of our 24-hour city itineraries, this trip to Hvar packs as much sightseeing and entertainment as possible.
+This trip to Hvar packs as much sightseeing and entertainment as possible.
 To ensure that you’ve got enough time in Hvar, consider staying in Split and taking a boat first thing in the morning for your self-guided tour around the island.

 Most travellers reach Hvar via a ferry from Split that drops them off at the main harbour.
 This port area is always busy both on land and the sea.
 Cruise ships regularly drop off passengers for short excursions.

-You can try some authentic Croatian cuisine, or stick with something simple such as fried eggs.
+You can try some authentic Croatian cuisine or stick with something simple such as fried eggs.
 Choose a spot with outdoor seating so you can take in some of the views before you start exploring.

 Catch a view from above at Tvrdava Fortress